13 Ways To Enjoy The Outdoors In Memphis

 3. Sit On A Patio

 It’s basically a religion in Memphis.
 Check out the guide to more than 100 patios in Memphis, downtown, Germantown, East Memphis, and more.
-Keep in mind that hours, capacity, and dining policies are changing constantly in 2020—call ahead before going out.
+Keep in mind that hours and availability are subject to change—call ahead before going out.

 4. Conquer the Obstacles at GoApe Treetop Adventure Course

 Aren’t afraid of heights?
 Want to get in some exercise in the treetops…like, way up in the treetops?
-GoApe Treetop Adventure at Shelby Farms is open, though they require face coverings and full-finger gloves.
+GoApe Treetop Adventure at Shelby Farms is open.
+This is where you can overlook the lake while suspended 36 feet in the air.

 Read about my GoApe experience in Must Love Heights.
-GoApe also offers axe throwing, with masks and gloves.
-Both activities are for folks 10 and up.
+GoApe also offers axe throwing for folks 10 and up.

 5. Watch The Sunset and Mighty Lights

 Catch a beautiful, colorful sunset in Memphis on the banks of the Mississippi River.
-Take your pick of downtown riverside parks, especially Tom Lee Park, the River Garden at Mississippi River Park, or anywhere along the Bluff.
+Take your pick of downtown riverside parks, especially Tom Lee Park (currently under renovations, but making beautiful progress), the River Garden at Mississippi River Park, or anywhere along the Bluff.

 If you're downtown, be sure to stick around to watch the Mighty Lights on the bridges.
 Another place to spot the sunset in Memphis is at Shelby Farms Park on Hyde Lake.